Pre-delegation authority: Johnson's modifications

 Starting in 1965, authority was delegated to the North American Air Defense Command (NORAD) "only under severe restrictions and specific conditions of attack".
 In 1976 Congressional testimony, retired Vice Admiral Gerald E. Miller explained the rationale for this delegation:

 Because of the aspects of our early nuclear capabilities and our great concern for the Soviet capabilities, we built warning systems, which have already been mentioned, such as [the Ballistic Missile Early Warning System].
 We were concerned about our ability to respond.
 We did not have as good warning systems then as good as we have now.
 There was concern about being able to respond rapidly enough, and the authority was delegated.

 In October 1968, Johnson approved changes to a plan known as "Furtherance", which had previously authorized automatic full nuclear attacks against both the Soviet Union and China in the event an attack left the president dead or unavailable, regardless of whether the attack used conventional weapons or who it was perpetrated by.
 The new plan directed commanders to "avoid a nuclear holocaust" in favor of a "limited response against the appropriate country".

 Roll back by Clinton

-Nuclear security expert Bruce G. Blair said that around 1993, President Clinton and his defense secretary, William J. Perry, "rolled back" pre-delegation authority.
-However in 1998, The Washington Post reported that sources told them "some elements of pre-delegation still exist".
+Nuclear security expert Bruce G. Blair said that around 1993, President Clinton and his defense secretary, William J. Perry, "quietly rolled back pre-delegation ... although they did not retrieve and consolidate the distributed codes in military custody".
+By 1998, sources quoted at that time by The Washington Post reported "some elements" of pre-delegation still existed, without specifying which elements.
+By 2016, a U.S. Department of State report made explicit the prohibition on pre-delegation, while noting a potential exception: "The ability to direct the use of nuclear weapons is limited to the highest authorities in the state.
+Thus, there is no pre-delegation of release authority. ...
+Arrangements for how to act when senior political leadership cannot be reached might be an exception."